UNLOCK FREE TRAINING

 Success Story: How Joe Went From Driving Uber To Wholesaling Houses In New Hampshire!

-Most people first decide to enter wholesaling using the assignment of contract strategy because it provides them with the lowest barrier of entry into this profession.
+Most people first decide to enter wholesaling using the assignment of contract strategy because it provides them with the lowest barrier to entry into this profession.
 With an assignment of contract, you are not buying or selling a property, so there are usually no costs involved, such as putting down earnest money or paying for repairs, even if the property is in foreclosure or a fixer-upper.

+All you are doing is facilitating the transfer of the rights to purchase a piece of real estate through an assignment of contract.
 You are not collecting a commission for your efforts.
-Instead, you are collecting an assignment fee when the contract is transferred to a new buyer.
+Instead, you collect an assignment fee when the contract is transferred to a new buyer.
 You do not have a role in the sale of the property from the person who owns the property and the person who owns the rights to buy the property as indicated in the contract.

 The upside is that you can generate large profits if you can cut a deal that involves buying a property at a low price and then reselling it at a much higher price.
 The trade-off is that you often have to come up with funding to facilitate the transactions.
-Most wholesalers utilize private money lenders, lines of credit, hard money lenders, and transactional funding to capitalize these wholesale deals.
+Most wholesalers utilize private money lenders, lines of credit, hard money lenders, and transactional funding to capitalize on these wholesale deals.

-The New Hampshire Real Estate Commission also has a detailed list of practices, procedural rules, and regulations that real estate wholesalers should also familiarize themselves with.
+The New Hampshire Real Estate Practice Act defines regulated and prohibited activities regarding real estate transactions in the state.
+As a result, aspiring investors must abide by these laws when wholesaling.
+The New Hampshire Real Estate Commission also has a detailed list of practices, procedural rules, and regulations that real estate wholesalers should familiarize themselves with.

 What Are The Wholesaling Laws In New Hampshire?